charleshkang/Alarmify-iOS/README.md

 <p>Alarmify is an iOS application for those who have trouble getting up to their normal, boring alarm clocks using your Spotify playlists.
 Waking up should be fun.</p>

-Alarmify works for both Spotify free and premium users!
+Alarmify is currently for Premium users, as we need to access playlists and play full-length songs.

 <h1>Core Features</h1>